justinjurolan/mernstack-ecommerce/README.md

 ## Overview

 My first project in building a full stack web application.
 This project is a e-commerce book shop created using MongoDB Atlas as the database, Express JS and Node JS for the backend functionality.
 React JS and Bootstrap for the front-end.

+## Live Demo
+See the live demo of the project [here](https://mern-ecomm-bookshop.netlify.app/).

 ## Installation